-A formal collaboration between University of Southern Denmark, Odense, Bilkent University, Ankara, Turkey, Université Lille Nord de France-SKEMA Business School & Royal Holloway, University of London, UK, the “Doctoral School” series of seminars focuses on various aspects of studying consumer behavior from a sociocultural perspective.
+A formal collaboration between University of Southern Denmark, Odense, Middle Eastern Technical University, Ankara, Turkey, Université Lille Nord de France-SKEMA Business School & Royal Holloway, University of London, UK, the “Doctoral School” series of seminars focuses on various aspects of studying consumer behavior from a sociocultural perspective.
 The seminars constituting 24 ECTS credits in total, are run in a cycle of two years, so that a doctoral student can include them all within the frame of a normal period of doctoral studies.

 The format of all seminars is quite similar; all are weeklong intensive seminars.
 The seminars are complementary but can also be taken individually.
 They feature a high degree of faculty-student interaction, and focus both on the general doctoral educational processes (creation of a body of knowledge) as well as integration of the students’ individual projects in the learning experience (application to a particular project).

 The Doctoral School includes the following seminars: